taw10/crystfel/doc/articles/online.rst

   element is the slow-scan size, the second is that fast-scan size.
 * The data array within the NumPy map should be in a binary object called ``data``.

+Note that *all* of these assumptions are 'open for negotiation' and will be relaxed in future CrystFEL versions, as new online data formats arise.

 You can specify which map objects to look at in the geometry file.
 The following example will get the incident photon energy (in eV) and detector